Pekingese

 Veterinary Care: Regular veterinary checkups, vaccinations, and preventive care can help keep your Pekingese healthy.
 The cost of veterinary care can vary depending on the clinic and services required.
 Expect to spend at least Rs.
 500 to Rs.
 1,000 per month on veterinary care.

-Grooming: Pekingese dogs have long, thick coat that requires regular grooming to prevent matting and tangles.
+Grooming: Pekingese dogs have a long, thick coat that requires regular grooming to prevent matting and tangles.
 Expect to spend at least Rs.
 500 to Rs.
 1,000 per month on grooming services or grooming supplies.

 Toys and Accessories: Pekingese dogs are playful and require toys and accessories to keep them entertained.
 Expect to spend at least Rs.
 500 to Rs.
 1,000 per month on toys and accessories.

 Overall, the monthly expenses of a Pekingese dog breed in India can range from Rs.
 3,000 to Rs.
 6,000 or more, depending on the quality of food and care you provide.
-It’s important to budget for these expenses before bringing a dog into your home to ensure you can provide them with the necessary care and attention they need.

 Similar dog breeds to Pekingese